percona/pxb-docs/docs/quickstart-docker.md

 |`--password`   | Prompts the user to enter the password for the root user.
 For convenience you can add the password for the root user to this option, for example, `--password=secret`.
 Then the password will be passed automaticaly when running the command.
 Note that if you specify the password with `--password=secret`, the password is visible in `docker ps`, `docker ps -a` (docker history) and regular ps command.          |
 | `8.4` | Use this tag to specify a specific version.
 Avoid using the `latest` tag. <br> In our example, we use the `8.4` tag.
 In Docker, a tag is a label assigned to an image and is used to maintain different versions of an image.|

-If you do not add a tag, Docker uses `latest` as the default tag and downloads the newest image from [percona/percona-xtrabackup on the Docker Hub](https://hub.docker.com/r/percona/percona-xtrabackup).
+If you do not add a tag, Docker uses `latest` as the default tag and downloads the newest image from [percona/percona-xtrabackup on the Docker Hub  :octicons-link-external-16:](https://hub.docker.com/r/percona/percona-xtrabackup).
 This image can be in a different series or version from what you expect since the latest image changes over time.
 If you are using Percona XtraBackup version prior to 8.4, use tags to ensure that you use [compatible versions](server-backup-version-comparison.md) of Percona Server for MySQL and Percona XtraBackup.

 The CPU architecture or platform for Percona Server for MySQL and Percona XtraBackup should be the same.
 If you want to use a different platform, you can add the following command: